David L. Woodruff

-David L. Woodruff is an American industrial engineer, academic, and author serving as Associate Dean for Academic Personnel and Distinguished Professor of Management at the University of California, Davis.
+David L. Woodruff is an American industrial engineer, academic, and author and Distinguished Professor Emeritus at the University of California, Davis.
 He is most known for contributing to the development of Pyomo and researching computational methods for optimal decision-making under uncertainty.

 Woodruff has received awards for his work, including multiple teaching awards from the University of California, Davis, the 1990 JD Scaife Award from the Institution of Manufacturing Engineers, the 2016 R&D 100 World Magazine Award for Pyomo, the 2019 Institute for Operations Research and Management Sciences (INFORMS) Computing Society Prize for Pyomo, and the 2021 INFORMS Computing Society Distinguished Service Award.
 Among other honors, he was elected Fellow of INFORMS in 2024 and served as Editor-in-Chief of INFORMS Journal on Computing from 2013 to 2018.

 Education and early career

 Woodruff earned a BS in 1979 and an MS in 1980, both in Industrial Engineering and Engineering Management from Stanford University.
 In 1980, he began working as Manager of Computing Facilities at Silvar-Lisco, before becoming President of Jewelers Computer Applications from 1982 to 1986.
 From 1985 to 1987, he served as a lecturer at the University of Wisconsin and as a Programmer Analyst at RMT.
 From 1987 to 1990, he studied at Northwestern University to pursue his doctoral studies in Industrial Engineering and Management Sciences under the supervision of Mark Spearman, working on aspects of CONWIP, and completed his PhD in 1990.